itzmeanjan/photon-beetle/README.md

 Photon-Beetle-Hash[32] | Photon-Beetle-AEAD[32, 128]
 --- | ---
-Given N ( >= 0) -bytes input message, this algorithm computes 32 -bytes digest | Given 16 -bytes secret key, 16 -bytes public message nonce, N -bytes associated data & M -bytes plain text, encryption algorithm computes M -bytes cipher text & 16 -bytes authentication tag.
+Given N ( >= 0) -bytes input message, this algorithm computes 32 -bytes digest | Given 16 -bytes secret key, 16 -bytes public message nonce, N ( >=0 ) -bytes associated data & M ( >=0 ) -bytes plain text, encryption algorithm computes M ( >=0 ) -bytes cipher text & 16 -bytes authentication tag.
 After that using decryption algorithm, cipher text can be deciphered back to plain text along with a boolean verification flag.
 AEAD scheme provides secrecy only for plain text but authenticity, integrity for both plain(/cipher) text & associated data.
 ---

+> Note, associated data is never encrypted.

 > There are two recommended versions of Photon-Beetle-AEAD, which are only different in their RATE length i.e. how many bytes are consumed in every iteration.
-Also note, Photon-Beetle-Hash has only one recommended variant, which consumes 32 -bits of input message in very iteration ( absorption phase ).
+Also note, Photon-Beetle-Hash has only one recommended variant, which consumes 32 -bits of input message in every iteration ( absorption phase ).

 > For understanding what's AEAD, see [here](https://en.wikipedia.org/wiki/Authenticated_encryption)